 Are They Properly Insured?

-Don’t take their word for it—ask to see:
+Don’t take their word for it, ask to see their insurance document:

 Public liability insurance (minimum £1 million cover)